Note that all times are the clock

 but it is also supplemented with daily downloads of information from

-rainfall database on the web.
+the Bureau's National Climate Centre.
 Some important points to note:

-- Minimum and grass (or terrestrial) minimum readings are for the
+- Minimum and grass (or ground or terrestrial) minimum readings are for the

 24 hours to 9am and are initially received to the whole degree.
 These